Rethinking Theater Etiquette

-My partner has a Caps Lock laugh.
+My partner has a caps lock laugh.
 And I love hearing it because my partner is also a former self-proclaimed “not a theater person,” and every reACTion an ACTor evokes from him is an affirmation that “not a theater person” is not a thing, and that anyone can and should enjoy theater.
-Unfortunately, it’s also a laugh that has earned him glares, shushes, and even one “punk,” each of which is an affirmation that “theater person” is a thing, and that theater people are in fact not very nice.
+Unfortunately, it’s also a laugh that has earned him glares, shushes, and even one “punk,” each of which is an affirmation that “theater person” is a thing, and that theater people are, in fact, not very nice.

 Why are we trying to silence each other?
 Why are we asking one another to hide the fact that we’re affected by art?
 Buying a ticket to a play is buying a ticket to a public place.
-I believe erasure of the people around me, not reminders of them, detracts from my experience of Theater.
+I believe erasure of the people around me, not reminders of them, detracts from my experience.
 Theater is live.
 There are people on stage and in the room who can hear us which is why we should make noise.
 Take up space.
 Make space for others.

 In the final Rule, Dominique writes, “This is community.”
 We go to the theater to be part of a collective experience.
 So, let people know that whatever feelings they’re going through, they’re not going through them alone.
 Make some noise.
 And when the announcement gets made, just before the lights go down, to “enjoy the show,” take it to heart.